Divy1211/AoE2DE_UGC_Guide/docs/general/xs/beginner.md

 Sometimes the need arises to repeatedly execute the same statement or a statement where only a few things are changing.
 Loops are statements that allow us to do exactly that!
 There are two types of loops suported by XS:

-1. The `#!java while` loop:
+1. The `#!cpp while` loop:

-    A `#!java while` statement repeatedly executes a block of code as long as (while) something is `true`.
+    A `#!cpp while` statement repeatedly executes a block of code as long as (while) something is `true`.
 This process of repeatedly executing the same block of code is known as iteration!
     For example:
-    ```java
+    ```cpp
     void main() {
         int a = 0;
         while(a < 10) {